Every day, you go to work in the very same routine and it seems like you are going nowhere and there's no way to break out from this mundane cycle.

 These are some ways how you can turn procrastination into a positive quality in work.

 Less Time = High Pressure = Higher Focus

 Honestly, this formula usually works for most people.

-Psychologically, the feeling of insufficient time to complete your work will create a sense of urge in an individual to realize what’s more vital.
+Psychologically, the feeling of insufficient time to complete your work will create a sense of urgency in an individual to realize what's more vital.

 If you wait until the last minute to complete a task, you are forced to focus on the project at hand.